 • We are for a radical social transformation drawing on the best of the cooperative, radical democratic, feminist, green and socialist traditions – we are against a system whose benefits go disproportionately to 1% of the population.

-Left Unity engages in elections to offer voters a left alternative, but we understand that elections are not the only arena or even the most important arena in which political struggles are fought.
+Left Unity sometimes engages in elections to offer voters an ecosocialist and radical left alternative, but we understand that elections are not the only arena or even the most important arena in which political struggles are fought.

-We recognise that support for our party and its electoral success will only advance to the extent that it is genuinely representative of working class communities, and an organic part of the campaigns and movements they generate and support.
+We recognise that support for our party will only advance to the extent that it is genuinely representative of working class communities, and an organic part of the campaigns and movements they generate and support.
 If elected to public office we will not vote for cuts or compromise our principles by participating in coalitions with capitalist parties.

 Elsewhere in Europe left parties are winning mass support for resistance to austerity.
-In Britain we believe we too need a new left party, and that is why Left Unity exists – we hope you will support us and get involved.
+Left Unity is a member of the Party of The European Left.
+We hope you will support us and get involved.